-- A. Special Inspections: Contractor will engage a qualified special inspector to perform special inspections. - 1.
+- A. Special Inspections: Contractor will engage a qualified special inspector to perform special inspections, in coordination with the requirements of 01 40 00. - 1.
 Provide special inspector with access to fabricator's documentation of detailed fabrication and quality-control procedures that provide a basis for inspection control of the workmanship and the fabricator's ability to conform to approved construction documents and referenced standards. - 2.
-Provide special inspector with access to places where wood trusses are being fabricated to perform inspections. - B. Correct deficiencies in Work that special inspections indicate do not comply with the Contract Documents.
+Provide special inspector with access to places where wood trusses are being fabricated to perform inspections. - 3.
+EXCEPTION: Special inspections for prefabricated wood structural elements is not required if the conditions of IBC 2021 section 1704.2.5.1 are met and a certificate of compliance is provided by the fabricator. - B. Correct deficiencies in Work that special inspections indicate do not comply with the Contract Documents.

-- A. Install wood trusses only after supporting construction is in place and is braced and secured. - B. If trusses are delivered to Project site in more than one piece, assemble trusses before installing. - C. Hoist trusses in place by lifting equipment suited to sizes and types of trusses required, exercising care not to damage truss members or joints by out-of-plane bending or other causes. - D. Install and brace trusses according to TPI recommendations and as indicated. - E. Install trusses plumb, square, and true to line and securely fasten to supporting construction. - F. Space trusses as indicated; adjust and align trusses in location before permanently fastening. - G. Anchor trusses securely at bearing points; use metal truss tie-downs or floor truss hangers as applicable.
-Install fasteners through each fastener hole in metal framing anchors according to manufacturer's fastening schedules and written instructions.
+- A. Install wood trusses only after supporting construction is in place and is braced and secured. - B. If trusses are delivered to Project site in more than one piece, assemble trusses before installing. - C. Hoist trusses in place by lifting equipment suited to sizes and types of trusses required, exercising care not to damage truss members or joints by out-of-plane bending or other causes. - D. Install and brace trusses according to TPI recommendations and as indicated. - E. Install trusses plumb, square, and true to line and securely fasten to supporting construction.

-- H. Securely connect each truss ply required for forming built-up girder trusses. - 1.
+- F. Space trusses as indicated; adjust and align trusses in location before permanently fastening. - G. Anchor trusses securely at bearing points; use metal truss tie-downs or floor truss hangers as applicable.
+Install fasteners through each fastener hole in metal framing anchors according to manufacturer's fastening schedules and written instructions. - H. Securely connect each truss ply required for forming built-up girder trusses. - 1.
 Anchor trusses to girder trusses as indicated. - I. Install and fasten permanent bracing during truss erection and before construction loads are applied.
 Anchor ends of permanent bracing where terminating at walls or beams. - 1.
 Install bracing to comply with Section 06 10 00 "Rough Carpentry." - 2.
-Install and fasten strongback bracing vertically against vertical web of parallel-chord floor trusses at centers indicated - J. Install wood trusses within installation tolerances in TPI 1. - K. Do not alter trusses in field.
+Install and fasten strongback bracing vertically against vertical web of parallel-chord floor trusses at centers indicated. - J. Install wood trusses within installation tolerances in TPI 1. - K. Do not alter trusses in field.
 Do not cut, drill, notch, or remove truss members. - L. Replace wood trusses that are damaged or do not comply with requirements. - 1.
 Damaged trusses may be repaired according to truss repair details signed and sealed by the qualified professional engineer responsible for truss design, when approved by Contracting Officer.